How did the kids do? What worked well? What would I change?

 What worked well?

 Again, the kids did so well.
-And we lucked out on the weather because NSW had it’s rainiest January but it usually happened on a down day or in the morning before our plans.
+We lucked out on the weather!
+New South Wales had it’s rainiest January but it usually happened on a down day or in the morning before our plans.
 I think the most important thing for us was having the kids in a separate room– except for our accommodation in Sydney.
 Being able to put the kids to bed and then have our own space is important to us.
-Luckily in Sydney my parents got a connecting room and so still were able to do this– even though it wasn’t long until we went to bed after walking 7 miles on Australia Day.
+Luckily in Sydney, my parents acquired a connecting room so we could put the kids down early and then have an adult conversation.

 It’s true though, if you go into a travel experience just hoping to have a great time with the ones you love, you’ll usually have a good time.
 If you go into it hoping to cross of x amount of destinations and experiences, you’ll probably leave disappointed.
 Most important for us was having time to spend with my host families and friends and then getting to experience some new things like Australia Day, the Australian Open, and Tasmania.
 Beyond that, I didn’t have a clear list of to-dos.